Nishat Khan: Career

+Nishat Khan was the youngest performer ever to play on the All India Radio at the age of 13.

 Khan's first international concert was in 1977 in London, when he performed with his father, Imrat Khan, at the Queen Elizabeth Hall with the eminent musicians of the subcontinent sitting together in the front row, Ravi Shankar, and Salamat Ali Khan.
-He established an international career touring extensively and collaborating with world-class artists such as John McLaughlin, Philip Glass, Paco Pena, Evelyn Glennie and Django Bates.
+He established an international career touring extensively and collaborating with world-class artists such as John McLaughlin, Philip Glass, Paco Pena, Evelyn Glennie, Carlos Santana and Django Bates.

 He first performed live in a duet with John McLaughlin in 1986 in Italy, who subsequently featured him on his 1993 album The Promise.
 With Philip Glass, he performed a comparative piece with opera and Nishat's raga Germany in 1993.
 In early 2000, Nishat began a unique collaboration with Paco Peña featuring Flamenco and sitar, with several tours in the UK and Europe as part of his group Spirit & Passion.
 With Evelyn Glennie, he performed at two concerts – one with BBC Scottish Symphony, a special piece Khan composed called Dancing with Seagulls.
 This was also performed in London at Wigmore Hall.
 Khan has also composed and recorded sitar and vocals on the rock song Love is the Answer by Weezer in 2009.

+In 2025, Nishat Khan developed, composed, and performed Taj Mahal.
+This Opera, like no other, stands as a landmark in contemporary music for its seamless fusion of Indian classical music and Western classical music.
+Drawing on his deep heritage, virtuosic playing style, and expertise with transcendent orchestral scores, he beautifully set the legendary love story of Shah Jahan and Mumtaz Mahal on the backdrop of the Mughal Empire's intense political struggles and epic battles.

+In multiple debut performances of Taj Mahal, Khan performed live on stage, his sitar serving as both narrative voice and musical bridge between traditions.
+The opera was acclaimed for its richly textured orchestration, which merged the complex flows of ragas and taals with sweeping symphonic melodies, transcendental choral writing, and arias that reflected both introspective lyricism and dramatic grandeur.
+Critics praised the work as “transforming and overwhelming” and “continuously absorbing,” noting its ability to unite two great classical traditions.